betcode-org/flumine/docs/performance.md

 ## Live

-For improving live trading 'Strategy' and 'cprofile' tips above will help although CPU load tends to be considerably lower compared to backtesting.
+For improving live trading 'Strategy' and 'cprofile' tips above will help although CPU load tends to be considerably lower compared to simulating.